Foreigners' Guide To Buying Real Estate in South Florida

 Working with a real estate professional in the United States is very different than in many other countries.
 The key difference is that all Realtors® cooperate through the free sharing of listings in the Multiple Listing Service (MLS).
 This is very powerful and good for all involved.

 It is the norm for a Buyer to select one and only one Realtor® as their partner during their entire real estate search and purchase.
 As a Buyer, you should share all your details and desires with one Realtor® and they, in turn, will work hard to find you the best properties to meet your needs and goals.
 Since all Realtors® share listings, there is no need to only show clients our listings.
 With shared listings, the Buyer gets much better service and selection.
 They are not limited by any territorial practices of the real estate agent.

 In the end, 99% of all sales in the USA come about where the listing agent is not the Buyer’s agent.
 When this occurs, the commission is split equally between the agents.
 The Seller pays all of the commissions.
-There is only a small fee to the Buyer, usually under $300, to account for all the work the Realtor® did to help their client find a property.
+There is only a small fee to the Buyer, usually under $300, to account for all the work the Realtor® did to help their client find a property and to cover office overhead.
 Further, this fee is charged only when the Buyer closes on a property.
 Everyone is happy and the Buyer was provided the ability to buy from the entire market, not just what that agent had in inventory.